asthasr/enumhandler/README.md

 - Not all enum values are handled.
 - One enum value has multiple registered handlers.
 - A handler is registered for the incorrect enum.

+A `RuntimeError` exception is raised in one case:

 - A handler is registered on an existing class.

 Please note that subclassing is currently not supported.